-A considerable advantage of powering the ADC down after a conversion is that the part's power consumption is significantly reduced at lower throughput rates.
-When using the different power modes, the AD7934-6 is only powered up for the duration of the conversion.
+A considerable advantage of powering the ADC down after a conversion is that the power consumption of the part is significantly reduced at lower throughput rates.
+When using the different power modes, the AD7938-6 is only powered up for the duration of the conversion.
 Therefore, the average power consumption per cycle is significantly reduced.
-Figure 39 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{\rm DD} = 5~{\rm V}$ and 3 V.
+Figure 40 shows a plot of the power vs. the throughput rate when operating in autostandby mode for both $V{\rm DD} = 5~{\rm V}$ and 3 V.

-For example, if the device runs at a throughput rate of 10 kSPS, the overall cycle time is 100 $\mu s.$ If the maximum CLKIN frequency of 10 MHz is used, the conversion time accounts for only 1.315 $\mu s$ of the overall cycle time while the AD7938-6 stays in standby mode for the remainder of the cycle.
+For example, if the device runs at a throughput rate of 10 kSPS, then the overall cycle time would be 100 μs .
+If the maximum CLKIN frequency of 10 MHz is used, the conversion time accounts for only 1.315 μs of the overall cycle time while the AD7938-6 remains in standby mode for the remainder of the cycle.

-If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7934-6 remains in standby for a greater time in every cycle.
-Additionally, the current consumption when converting should be lower than the specified maximum of 1.5 mA or 1.2 mA with $V{\rm DD}$ = 5 V or 3 V, respectively.
+If an external reference is used, the power-up time reduces to 600 ns; therefore, the AD7938-6 remains in standby for a greater length of time in every cycle.
+Additionally, the current consumption, when converting, would be lower than the specified maximum of 1.5 mA with $V{\rm DD}=5$ V, or 1.2 mA with $V{\rm DD}=3$ V.

-Figure 40 shows a plot of the power vs. the throughput rate when operating in normal mode for both $V{\rm DD}$ = 5 V and 3 V. Again, when using an external reference, the current consumption when converting is lower than the specified maximum.
-In both plots, Figure 39 and Figure 40 apply when using the internal reference.
+Figure 41 shows a plot of the power vs. the throughput rate when operating in normal mode for both $V{\rm DD}$ = 5 V and $V{\rm DD}$ = 3 V. Again, when using an external reference, the current consumption when converting will be lower than the specified maximum.
+In both plots, the figures apply when using the internal reference.

-Figure 39.
+Figure 40.
 Power vs. Throughput in Autostandby Mode Using Internal Reference

-Figure 40.
+Figure 41.
 Power vs. Throughput in Normal Mode Using Internal Reference

-MICROPROCESSOR INTERFACING AD7934-6 to ADSP-21xx Interface
+MICROPROCESSOR INTERFACING AD7938-6 to ADSP-21xx Interface

-Figure 41 shows the AD7934-6 interfaced to the ADSP-21xx series of DSPs as a memory-mapped device.
-A single wait state could be necessary to interface the AD7934-6 to the ADSP-21xx, depending on the clock speed of the DSP.
+Figure 42 shows the AD7938-6 interfaced to the ADSP-21xx series of DSPs as a memory mapped device.
+A single wait state may be necessary to interface the AD7938-6 to the ADSP-21xx depending on the clock speed of the DSP.
 The wait state can be programmed via the data memory wait state control register of the ADSP-21xx (see the ADSP-21xx family User's Manual for details).
-The following instruction reads from the AD7934-6:
+The following instruction reads from the AD7938-6: